Longitudinal Analysis

 The maturation-under-stress phase

-Lasting roughly two to five years, exposes the structural weaknesses accumulated during activation: capital contraction forces significant venture failure, consolidation, and M&A activity; donor-dependent programme infrastructure thins as programmes close; the ecosystem faces its first real test of endogenous resilience.
+lasting roughly two to five years, exposes the structural weaknesses accumulated during activation: capital contraction forces significant venture failure, consolidation, and M&A activity; donor-dependent programme infrastructure thins as programmes close; the ecosystem faces its first real test of endogenous resilience.
 Kenya has been in this phase since approximately 2022.
 Rwanda entered it slightly later.
-The correction has provided a natural sorting mechanism that has been painful and productive simultaneously.
+The Roundy-Brockman-Bradshaw framework on entrepreneurial ecosystem resilience operates structurally here: the correction has provided a natural sorting mechanism that is painful and productive simultaneously, exposing whether the ecosystem's collective adaptive capacity exists to absorb shocks or whether resilience was an attribute of individual well-capitalised ventures rather than the system.
 M&A activity rose to a record 67 deals across the continent in 2025 - a 72 percent increase year on year - as ventures consolidate and capital concentrates in survivors with demonstrable unit economics.

 The fourth phase - endogenous consolidation

 Is emerging in Kenya and beginning to be visible across East Africa.
-The most important longitudinal finding from the correction period is that the resilience sustaining the ecosystem through the contraction came primarily from local capital and endogenous capability.
+AVCA's 2025 report documents domestic investor participation reaching a new high: African investors accounted for 45 percent of total venture fund commitments in 2025, up from an average of 23 percent between 2022 and 2024.
+African DFIs contributed 63 percent of DFI capital deployed.
+Seven African funds ranked among the top ten most active investors by deal count, led by Launch Africa Ventures with 14 deals.
+This is the most important longitudinal finding from the correction period: the resilience that sustained the ecosystem through the contraction came primarily from local capital and endogenous capability.
 African-headquartered investors did not flee when market conditions turned hostile.
-That distinction — between capital that stays and capital that withdraws — is the empirical core of the argument for building endogenous capability rather than dependence on external programme delivery.
+That distinction - between capital that stays and capital that withdraws - is the empirical core of the argument for building endogenous capability rather than dependence on external programme delivery.
+Substantive treatment of the post-correction investor landscape and the structural shift toward domestic capital sits in Investor Landscape.

 What triggers transition between phases